dallisonlima/cloudformation_course/README.md

 ### Custom Resource Example
 - You can't delete a non-empty S3 Bucket
 - To delete a non-empty S3 bucket, you nust first delete all the objects inside it
 - We'll create a custom resource with AWS Lambda that will be used to empty an S3 bucket before deleting it

 > **See section 16 and review the template lambda-backed.yaml, that perform this action**

+### Custom Resources Closing Comments
+**cfn-response** module help in sending responses to CloudFormation instead of writing your own code (Python / NodeJS) https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-lambda-function-code-cfnresponsemodule.html

+**Custom resource helper** framework for Python simplifies writing custom resources by implementing best practices and abstractions https://github.com/aws-cloudformation/custom-resource-helper

+You can create your own resources using **Resource Types**, which we’ll see later in the course! https://aws.amazon.com/blogs/mt/managing-resources-using-aws-cloudformation-resource-types/

 ## Generating CloudFormation Templates: Imports, SAM, CDK & Macros
 ### Resource Imports